toddcooke/namechecker/README.md

-# Namechecker
+# Name Checker
-This is a tool for finding out if a project or website name is taken already.
+This is a tool for finding out if a project name is taken already.